RafaelMartins4/EZASP/README.md

 # EZASP - Making Learning Answer Set Programming Easier

+This Visual Studio Code extension enhances your Answer Set Programming (ASP) development experience by introducing a range of features.
+Specifically designed to cater to newcomers in the ASP field, this extension provides functionalities that facilitate your ASP coding process, in hopes of helping to write efficient, error-free ASP code.

 ## Dependencies
 This extension was built on top of two other extensions: